JakubPilkowski/command-file-system/README.md

 };
 ```

+Do not mix both esm and commonjs configs.

-Right now you can easily generate your first template!
+After those steps you can easily generate your first template!

 ## File Generator